Most graduate programs at the University of Chicago offer some application fee waivers, but the criteria vary by program.

 Codes will be reviewed to ensure that they are valid and were sent to you by an authorized representative.
 Programs may only accept their own codes, not those issued by other departments of the University.
 Do not contact faculty or staff to request codes.

-F. Other/program-specific waiver categories: Some graduate programs will offer additional categories, such as current UChicago employees, dual-degree applicants, or graduates of minority-serving institutions as defined by the Department of Education.
+F. Other/program-specific waiver categories: Some graduate programs will offer additional categories, such as current UChicago employees, or dual-degree applicants.
 Consult the admissions website of the school or division you are applying to for details.
 Documentation of eligibility required.

 Prospective students should consider the following when planning for their graduate studies: